python-poetry/poetry/docs/faq.md

 However, when defining an upper bound, users of your package are not able to update a dependency beyond the upper bound even if it does not break anything and is fully compatible with your package.
-You have to release a new version of your package with an increased upper bound first.
+You have to release a new version of your package with an increased upper-bound first.

 If your package will be used as a library in other packages, it might be better to avoid upper bounds and thus unnecessary dependency conflicts (unless you already know for sure